Cloud-CV/EvalAI/docs/source/configuration.md

     ```
   - **is_restricted_to_select_one_submission**: True/False (indicates whether to restrict a user to select only one submission for the leaderboard.
 Default is `False`)
   - **is_partial_submission_evaluation_enabled**: True/False (indicates whether partial submission evaluation is enabled.
 Default is `False`)
-  - **allowed_submission_file_types**: This is a list of file types that are allowed for submission( Optional Default is `.json, .zip, .txt, .tsv, .gz, .csv, .h5, .npy`)
+  - **allowed_submission_file_types**: This is a list of file types that are allowed for submission (Optional Default is `.json, .zip, .txt, .tsv, .gz, .csv, .h5, .npy`)

 - **dataset_splits**:

   Dataset splits define the subset of test-set on which the submissions will be evaluated on.
-Generally, most challenges have two splits:
+Generally, most challenges have three splits:

   1. **train_split** (Allow participants to make a large number of submissions, let them see how they are doing, and let them overfit)
   2. **test_split** (Allow a small number of submissions so that they cannot mimic test_set.
 Use this split to decide the winners for the challenge)